ChaseYaoCong/main/docs/DeveloperGuide.md

 Use case ends.

 3b.
 The given details are invalid.
 > 3b1.
-User specify invalid date format.
+User specifies an invalid date format.
 > Application shows an error message.
 Use case ends.

 > 3b2.
-User specify more than one date.
+User specifies more than one date.
 > Application shows an error message.
 Use case ends.